practicalli/clojure/concepts/index.md

 # Clojure concepts
 Clojure is an elegant language for a more civilized development experience.
-Clojure encourages the creation of simple software systems by being immutable by default and encouraging pragmatic approach to pure functional design.
+Clojure encourages the creation of simple software systems using immutable values and encouraging a pragmatic approach to pure functional design.

 > #### Hint::Learn Clojure concepts as you experiment with the language
 > Revisit this section when you want to get a deeper understanding of the design and philosophy of the Clojure approach to functional programming.